Three-body final state interactions in $B^+\to D\bar{D}K^+$ decays: Results and discussions

 \subsection{Fit results}

-In this work, we fit the three processes of $B^{+} \to D\bar{D}K^+$ ($D\bar{D}$ channel means $D^0\bar{D}^0$, $D^+D^-$ and $D_s^+D_s^-$) simultaneously and perform a minimum $\chi^2$ fit using MINUIT.
+In this work, we fit the three processes of $B^{+} \to D\bar{D}K^+$ ($D\bar{D}$ channel means $D^0\bar{D}^0$, $D^+D^-$ and $D_s^+D_s^-$) simultaneously and perform a minimum $\chi^2/\mathrm{d.o.f}$ fit using MINUIT.
 Integration over $s$ or $t$ in Eq.~\eqref{events} is performed to obtain the $\bar{D}K^+$ or $D\bar{D}$ invariant mass spectra.
-The numerical integration is then performed through a ten-point Gauss-Legendre quadrature to accelerate it,
+We can also extract the $DK^+$ invariant mass distribution by choosing the independent kinematic variables as $s$ and $u$ and integrate over $s$.
+In this work, we choose $s$ and $t$ as the independent kinematic variables to extract the $D\bar{D}$ and $\bar{D}K^+$ invariant mass distributions.
+One can also use $u$ instead of $t$ to derive $DK^+$ invariant mass spectrum.
+The numerical integration is then performed through a 48-point Gauss-Legendre quadrature to accelerate it,

-where $\omega_n$ are quadrature weights, and $N=10$,
+where $\omega_n$ are quadrature weights, and $N=48$,

 We fit the experimental data bin by bin.
-In practice, each bin is divided into five small bins.
-In this case, the integration over the variables $s$ or $t$ is changed to sum over these five small bins.
+In practice, each bin is divided into ten small bins.
+In this case, the integration over the variables $s$ or $t$ is changed to sum over these ten small bins.

 where $w_i$ is the weight of the $i$th bin, and $\sqrt{s}_n$ is energy of the $n$th bin.
 The fit results are presented in Fig~.\ref{fig:fit result}.